 She joined CBS News in 2012 and has held roles including State Department and White House Correspondent.
 While contributing across all CBS News broadcasts and platforms, Brennan has broken stories including the news that members of the Trump Cabinet were discussing invoking the 25th amendment following the January 6th siege of the U.S. Capitol.
 She has covered historic moments such as the landmark nuclear deal with Iran; restoration of diplomatic ties with Cuba; the standoff with North Korea; the conflict in Ukraine; and the accord to transfer control of Syria’s chemical weapons.

 Brennan brings a wealth of reporting experience to the moderator chair on FACE THE NATION that sets her and the broadcast apart and provides nuanced coverage on pressing developments.
 Prior to joining CBS News, Brennan spent a decade covering the global financial markets.
 She anchored and reported for Bloomberg Television around the globe.
 Previously, she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis and contributed to various NBC News programs.
 Brennan began her career as a producer for CNBC’s “Wall Street Week with Louis Rukeyser.”

-Brennan is a member at the Council on Foreign Relations and was elected to the Partnership for Public Service board of directors in 2023.
+Brennan is a board member of the Council on Foreign Relations and was elected to the Partnership for Public Service board of directors in 2023.
 She is a board member and Center Scholar for the University of Virginia School of Politics and the Smurfit School of Business at the University College Dublin.
 Brennan is also a member of the Gridiron Club.